Let’s head back to see a piece of Delta’s history being demolished to make way for a new Safeway store in Tsawwassen.

 In 1914, Calvert was appointed the first customs agent at the new Boundary Bay customs office at the corner of 56th Street and 12th Avenue.

-Calvert patrolled the international boundary and adjacent areas, and at the time of his death in 1940 was the chief customs-excise examiner for Boundary Bay.
+Calvert patrolled the international boundary and adjacent areas.
+At the time of his death, he was the chief customs-excise examiner for Boundary Bay.

 He actively participated in musical groups and events in Delta, being the first conductor for the Delta Choral Society.

-Among his many other community involvement was serving as president of the Delta Board of Trade in 1936.
+Among his many other community involvements was serving as president of the Delta Board of Trade in 1936.